TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 8/2 Chronicles 8.8.md

 ---

-of their children that were left after them in the land, whom the children of Israel consumed not, of them did Solomon raise a levy [of bondservants] unto this day.
+of their children who were left after them in the land, whom the children of Israel didn't consume, of them Solomon conscripted forced labor to this day.